St barth

 Getting to St Martin

 There are TWO airports on the island.
-The Princess Juliana Airport (SXM) hosts large airlines like Spirit and American Airlines at great prices.
-For example you can buy a round-trip ticket from Florida for as little as $120.
+The Princess Juliana Airport (SXM) hosts large airlines like Spirit and American Airlines and JetBlue.
+Cheap plane tickets can go from as little as $120 from Florida.
 From Paris there are affordable, direct flights to St Martin.
 The other airport, L'Éspérance (SFG) is more local.
 Suggestion: if you're shopping for flights, check the box for "nearby airports" if your search engine has one.

 St Martin is a perfect, inexpensive getaway to a unique location that isn't overrun with tourists.
 And bonus, you get to have some good dances in Salsa and Kizomba!
 The community here is close-knit and will love to dance with you!